httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ##  Server Selects Algorithm Unsupported by Client {#ex-server-selects-unsupported-algorithm}

-The client requests a "sha" digest only.
-The server is currently free to reply with a `Digest` containing an unsupported algorithm.
+The client requests a only "sha" digest because that is the only algorithm it supports.
+The server is not obliged to produce a response containing a "sha" digest, it instead uses a different algorithm.

 ~~~ http-message
 GET /items/123 HTTP/1.1